Notable People

 That would be a mistake.

 He was admirable, but he was also strategic, stubborn, and unusually clear-eyed about how hard it is to make justice survive beyond one courtroom.
-What made Ferencz remarkable was not only that he helped prosecute Nazi mass murderers.
-It was that he understood the trial could not be the end of the argument.
+Ferencz helped prosecute Nazi mass murderers, then spent the rest of his life insisting that one trial could not carry the whole burden of justice.

 For him, Nuremberg was the beginning.